dwyl/learn-flutter/README.md

 ![navigating_gif](https://user-images.githubusercontent.com/17494745/200613079-f65baeee-a822-4a58-b075-ce169d751325.gif)

-If your application necessitates advanced navigation and routing requirements (which is often the case with web apps that use direct links to each screen, or an app with multiple `Navigator` widgets), you should consider using a routing package like [`go_router`](https://pub.dev/packages/go_router).
+If your application needs advanced navigation and routing requirements
+(which is often the case with web apps that use direct links to each screen, or an app with multiple `Navigator` widgets), you should consider using a routing package like [`go_router`](https://pub.dev/packages/go_router).
 This package allows one to parse the route path and configure the `Navigator` whenever an app receives, for example, a deep link.

 ## Networking

-For most apps, fetching data from the internet is a must.
+For most apps,
+fetching data from the internet is a must.
+Luckily,
-Luckily, fetching data from the internet is a breeze.
+fetching data from the internet is a breeze.
 Let's do it!

+Firstly,
-Firstly, we need to add the [`http`](https://pub.dev/packages/http) package to the dependencies section in the `pubspec.yaml` file.
+we need to add the [`http`](https://pub.dev/packages/http) package to the dependencies section in the `pubspec.yaml` file.
-This file can be found at the route of your project.
+This file can be found
+at the route of your project.

 Let's add the package to the dependency list and import it.

 ```yaml
 dependencies: